sictweb/web700/notes/week11.md

 success!
 ```

 It appears that Sequelize has done some of the heavy lifting for us.
-To confirm that the create operation was successful and that we have indeed persisted "Project1" in a new "Project" table, go back to your **pgAdmin3** application, right-click on "**Tables (0)**" and choose "Refresh".
+To confirm that the create operation was successful and that we have indeed persisted "Project1" in a new "Project" table, go back to your **pgAdmin** application, right-click on "**Tables (0)**" and choose "Refresh".
 You should now see our new "Projects" table in the list!

 ![pgAdmin with the Projects table](/media/heroku-screen7.png)